Aveling-Barford

 Aveling-Barford was a large engineering company making road rollers, motorgraders, front loaders, site dumpers, dump trucks and articulated dump trucks in Grantham, England.
 In its time, it was an internationally known company.

 History

+Barford and Perkins, formed in 1840, were known for their smaller road rollers and dairy machinery.
+Aveling had made the first known steam road roller in 1867, and made larger types of road rollers.
+For many years the two companies had worked together, when selling around the world.